opsone-ch/documentation/services/websites/index.md

 #### Testing

-always test the website extensively.
+Please always test the website extensively.
 You can simulate a "live" Website with a local hostfile entry to "overrule" your ISPs DNS server.

 #### Reverse Proxy